tombomba/tombomba.github.io/_posts/2020-08-04-host-is-a-helluva-thing.md

 The movie is short at 56 minutes, and the writing, direction, and editing, are exceedingly clever.
 There's a high amount of creativity and discipline here, as the story moves effortlessly from a bunch of chicks goofing around about spirits to being actively terrorized by demons.

-"Host" delivered a feeling I had as a kid, after I breathlessly survived another foray into one of those cheesy summertime haunted house rides: the strangely life affirming experience of being terrified, and loving it, because my brain was aware of the fantasy but my gut wasn't.
+"Host" delivered an experience I had as a kid, after I breathlessly survived another foray into one of those cheesy summertime haunted house rides: the strangely life affirming feeling of being terrified, and loving it, because my brain was aware of the fantasy but my gut wasn't.